-Lines 15(a) - 15(d).
-Discretionary Sales Surtax

-If you sell, rent, deliver, or receive taxable merchandise or services in or at a location within a county imposing a discretionary sales surtax, you are required to collect surtax at the rate imposed in the county where the merchandise or service is delivered.
+Lines 15(a). - 15(d).
+Discretionary Sales Surtax If you sell, rent, deliver, or receive taxable merchandise or services in or at a location within a county imposing a discretionary sales surtax, you are required to collect surtax at the rate imposed in the county where the merchandise or service is delivered.
 The discretionary sales surtax also applies to the rental of real property and transient rentals and is collected at the county rate where the property is located.

 Most counties impose a local option discretionary sales surtax that must be collected on taxable transactions.
 You must collect discretionary sales surtax along with the 6% state sales tax and send both taxes to the Department.
-Current discretionary sales surtax rates for all counties are listed on Form DR-15DSS, Discretionary Sales Surtax Information, available at floridarevenue.com/forms in the Discretionary Sales Surtax and Tourist Development Tax Rates section.
+Current discretionary sales surtax rates for all counties are listed on Discretionary Sales Surtax Information (Form DR-15DSS), available on the Department's website.